 My first DSLR was the Nikon D5100, which is almost the definition of entry-level.
 But when I heard people actually call it entry-level, I was taken aback.
 It was a good camera!
 I had saved money and spent a lot of hours researching which one to buy, but pros nonetheless dismissed it as “consumer” or “amateur.”
 The few times I heard people call the D5100 a “prosumer” camera, I nodded in agreement.
 And prosumer is a ridiculous word.

 That’s my way of saying that the cameras on this list are still really good, even though the title of the article says “entry-level.”
 The category of camera doesn’t determine the category of photographer.
 Besides, I stretched the definition a bit just because I wanted to do a great top-10 list and needed to reach the quota.
-(I overshot it and ended up with eleven, so just round down.)
 Other than a few older or obsolete DSLRs that are still sold new for some reason, this guide includes every current entry-level DSLR on the market; it’s the most comprehensive list you’ll find anywhere today.

-In total, I’ve ranked six DSLRs from Canon, three from Nikon, and two from Pentax.
+In total, I’ve ranked six DSLRs from Canon, two from Nikon, and two from Pentax.
 The overwhelming number of Canon cameras is simply because Canon’s lineup has more entry-level DSLRs at the moment.
-It’s not a sign of Canon favoritism (and you might notice that the bottom two spots belong to Canon, whoops).
+It’s not a sign of Canon favoritism (and you might notice that the bottom spot belongs to Canon, whoops).
 In fact, one camera from each manufacturer makes it to the top three.
 I didn’t plan that ahead of time, but it’s a pretty nice sign that each company is competitive in this space.

 Last, I have to mention my (somewhat boring) takeaway after testing several entry-level cameras this year: They’re all very similar in quality, without any real duds among them.
 The difference between the best and worst cameras on the list below is surprisingly small.
 Your individual needs – say, a desire to shoot video more than stills – could shift where each camera falls for you, perhaps significantly.